gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 The concern will do several things.

-1. Add `allowed_to?` helper method.
-Accept action and object parameter with a default user parameter to `current_user`.
-This method checks if action is permitted from a matching policy class.
+1. Add an `allowed_to?` helper method that accepts `action` and `object` parameters, with a default `user` parameter to `current_user`.
+This method checks if an action is permitted in a matching policy class.

 2. Add an `authorize!` method with accepts action and object arguments.
 This method also raises `UnauthorizedError` if a user isn't allowed to access an action. `UnauthorizedError` is a custom error added in an autoloadable place.